We reveal the top five mobile prototyping blunders to avoid in your UI design process. Learn more here!

 Mobile technology is rapidly evolving and with it, mobile app design.
 We’re seeing new mobile web and app trends left, right and center, from wearables and smartwatches to the all-new Pokémon GO craze.
 With 87% of the world’s population owning a mobile device, it’s important to be aware of market developments to stay ahead in the world of mobile design.
 But arguably more important is the way you design.
 Consider the below as a check list of things to avoid when prototyping the User Interface of your next mobile app.

-Don’t copy your desktop design
+#1 Don’t copy your desktop design

-It just doesn’t always work that way.
+It just doesn’t always work like that.
 If you already have a desktop site, most of the core content in your mobile app is going to be quite similar.
 But even so, there’s more to designing for smaller screens than simply compressing a web design: you’re optimizing for mobile, so make sure that your content and interactions are appropriate.
 Certain web design techniques can help you to avoid web-mobile disharmony, such as Responsive and Adaptive web design.
 You could also think about designing mobile first so that you’re not tempted to squash your website into smaller screens.

-Don’t ignore familiar mobile patterns
+#2 Don’t ignore familiar mobile patterns

 Mobile apps provide great opportunities to create personal experiences, but don’t underestimate the power of behavior patterns and mobile web usage.
 We say stick to familiar mobile patterns and adhere to UI guidelines as much as possible.

+How to avoid this mobile prototyping mistake: keep it simple.
 The login form is a type of input form where we typically find a username, password and an input button.
 An extended version might include email address, address and phone number input requests, with or without required fields*.
 The important thing to note with the login form is that the number of input requests should be minimal.
 If you’re racking up questions for the user, chances are they’re going to get frustrated that it’s taking so long to access the content and abandon ship.
 Keep it simple and visual for a great user experience and successful user navigation.

+Additionally, focus on mobile navigation.
 Users need to be able to easily navigate around your app as if experiencing a journey, therefore nothing in your app should lead them to a dead-end.
 Try creating personas to represent user groups to better understand potential user flows.
 With an interactive prototyping tool, you can map user flows by designing and simulating scenarios.
 This will help you to understand potential user behavior in relation to your app.
 Smart defaults can also help to make the user’s form completion quicker and less painful.

 *A word of warning about those required fields.
 As with stacked questions, excessive validation will frustrate users if they can’t easily complete the form.
 Keep those required fields to a minimum, and only where absolutely necessary and comprehensible.

-Don’t jump straight into high-fidelity prototyping
+#3 Don’t jump straight into high-fidelity prototyping

 Remember when you were at school and your IT teacher insisted that you get your core content in before adding fancy fonts and bright colors?
 Well, this was actually sound advice and we say stick to it in the mobile prototyping life cycle.
 Get your basics right before you get fancy.